Given to Fly: Lyrics

-Release and reception
+Release

 "Given to Fly" was released to radio on December 22, 1997, and was issued as a CD and cassette single on January 6, 1998, with a previously unreleased B-side titled "Leatherman" (about the 19th century vagabond known by that name).
 "Given to Fly" was featured in a commercial advertising Yield which emulated the album's cover art.
 "Given to Fly" became the most successful song from Yield on the American rock charts.
 The song peaked at number 21 on the Billboard Hot 100, number one on the Billboard Mainstream Rock Tracks chart, and number three on the Billboard Modern Rock Tracks chart.
-The song spent a total of six weeks at number one on the Mainstream Rock chart, and ten weeks at number three on the Modern Rock chart.
+The song spent a total of six weeks at number one on the Mainstream Rock Tracks chart and 10 weeks at number three on the Modern Rock Tracks chart.

-Outside the United States, the single became a moderate hit.
-In Canada, it reached the top 30 on the Canadian RPM Top Singles chart and later appeared on the RPM Alternative 30, where it reached number one and became Pearl Jam's second single to top that chart.
+In Canada, "Given to Fly" reached the top 30 on the Canadian RPM 100 Hit Tracks chart and later appeared on the RPM Alternative 30, where it reached number one and became Pearl Jam's second single to top that chart.
 "Given to Fly" reached the UK top 20 and peaked at number 13 on the Australian Singles Chart.
-It reached number 67 in Germany, the top 40 in the Netherlands and Switzerland, the top 30 in Sweden, the top 20 in Ireland and New Zealand and the top 10 in Finland, Norway and Spain.
+It reached number 67 in Germany, the top 40 in the Netherlands and Switzerland, the top 30 in Sweden, the top 20 in Ireland and New Zealand, and the top 10 in Finland, Norway, and Spain.